chocolatey/docs/input/en-us/quick-deployment/v1/desktop-readme.md

 Though it may not be obvious, this is actually caused by Nexus not having enough disk space to function properly.
 We often see this occur if the `Expand disk size` step from above was missed.
 Please confirm that you have completed the [Step 1: Expand Disk Size](#step-1-expand-disk-size) step.
 Please keep in mind, this step is **NOT** the same as expanding the disk at the hypervisor level.

 ### Context menu items for Package Builder and Package Uploader not available

-When right-clicking an exe or msi file on QDE, you may notice that the context menu items for Package Builder are missing.
+xsWhen right-clicking an exe or msi file on QDE, you may notice that the context menu items for Package Builder are missing.
 As well, when right-clicking on a nupkg file, you may also see the Package Uploader context menu entry is missing.
 This feature can be controlled by passing a custom parameter when installing the Chocolatey Licensed Extension package, but can be restored to its default state quite simply.

 Assuming the latest `chocolatey.extension.nupkg` is in your `C:\choco-setup\packages` folder, open up an Administrative PowerShell window and reinstall the Chocolatey Licensed Extension (and reset Explorer for your changes to take effect immediately):